 It can also read the following gridded data types:

 Dataset Product name Type File Signature MODIS L3 daily MODIS_L3 Satellite *MYD08_D3*.hdf, *MOD08_D3*.hdf, *MOD08_E3*.hdf HadGEM pp data HadGEM_PP Gridded Model Data *.pp Net_CDF Gridded Data NetCDF_Gridded Gridded Model Data *.nc (this is the default for NetCDF Files that do not match any other signature)

 The file signature is used to automatically recognise which product definition to use.
 Note the product can overridden easily by being specified at the command line.

 This is of course far from being an exhaustive list of what’s out there.
-To cope with this, a “plugin” architecture has been designed so that the user can readily use their own data product reading routines, without even having to change the code - see Design Maintenance Guide for more information.
+To cope with this, a “plugin” architecture has been designed so that the user can readily use their own data product reading routines, without even having to change the code - see the plugin development page for more information.
 There are also mechanisms to allow you to overwrite default behaviour if the built-in products listed above do not achieve the desired results.

 Most CIS commands operate on a ‘datagroup’, which is a unit of data containing one or more similar variables and one or more files from which those variables should be taken.
 A datagroup represents closely related data from a specific instrument or model and as such is associated with only one data product.